Court Processes FAQ

 I received a letter from the Texas Department of Public Safety about points against my driving record and fines.
 Please explain.

 Courts in Texas relay conviction findings to the Texas Department of Public Safety (DPS).
 DPS assesses points and imposes State fees according to their prescribed formula.
-Here is a link to the DPS website where the points and fees are explained.
+Visit the Texas Department of Public Safety website for more information on the points and fee formula.

 QUESTIONS ABOUT PAYMENT PLANS